Serverless Workers

 Serverless Workers are serverless functions that run JavaScript code in the cloud.

-They use a router-based system to handle HTTP requests and can integrate with Puter's cloud services like file storage, key-value databases, and AI APIs.
-Workers are perfect for building backend services, REST APIs, webhooks, and data processing pipelines.
+Workers use a router-based system to handle HTTP requests and can integrate with Puter's cloud services like file storage, key-value databases, and AI APIs.
+Workers are perfect for building backend services, REST APIs, webhooks, shared data stores, and data processing pipelines.

 Examples